Submissions are CLOSED until early 2026.

 Who Can Submit?

-• Anyone with a Canadian citizenship or permanent residency, living within the country or abroad
+• Anyone with a Canadian citizenship or permanent residency, here or abroad

-• Anyone that holds a Canadian work permit, or that is temporarily employed by Canadian organizations, such as seasonal agricultural workers
+• Anyone that holds a Canadian work permit, or that is temporarily employed by Canadian organizations

-• Anyone currently studying at a Canadian institution, be it in-person or remotely
+• Anyone currently studying at a Canadian institution, in-person or remotely

-Soliloquies Anthology is also committed to publishing diverse perspectives and experiences.
-It would be a privilege to feature emerging writers of all ages, folks who are traditionally underrepresented/marginalized, including creators who are Indigenous, Black, racialized, Disabled, 2SLGBTQQIPAA+, and/or are otherwise affected by structural inequality, such as immigrants, survivors of assault, and anyone subject to marginalization due to class, age, and/or current or former incarceration.
+Soliloquies Anthology is also committed to publishing diverse perspectives and experiences including emerging writers of all ages, folks who are traditionally underrepresented/marginalized, including creators who are Indigenous, Black, racialized, Disabled, 2SLGBTQQIPAA+, and/or are otherwise affected by structural inequality, such as immigrants, survivors of assault, and anyone subject to marginalization due to class, age, and/or current or former incarceration.

 In order for us to make good on our mandate, we encourage you to share with us as much as you would like to, knowing this information will be held in confidence and will be used solely to help us uphold our mandate.